 1 - Plan Description

-Virgin Mobile plans offer good deals on no-contract smartphone and good unlimited plans as long as you're within the coverage area.
+Virgin Mobile plans offer good deals on no-contract smartphones and good unlimited plans as long as you're within the coverage area provided by Sprint.

 Virgin relies on the Sprint network in the U.S. You can now check out street-level coverage here.

 There are now three Virgin Mobile plans.
 They all have unlimited calls and text.
 For $35 per month you get 5GB high-speed data, for $45 you get 10GB, and for $60 you apparently get unlimited high-speed data.
 On the 5GB and 10GB plans, your speed can drop down to 2G levels after you've used up your allotment.

 For your data use on the $60 plan, Virgin doesn' want you to put an "unfair burden" on their service or "disrupt" others use of the service.
 More specifically, their Quality of Service agreement states that they can "deprioritize" your data once you've used 35GB (which is an upgrade over the earlier limit of 23GB).
 It